Quasiregular mappings between equiregular SubRiemannian manifolds: Preliminaries

 Notice that such map might be defined only on a neighborhood of $0\in \bR^n$.

 The \textit{box} with respect to $X_1,\dots,X_n$ is defined as

 where $d_j$, $j\in \{1,\dots,n\}$, is the degree of $X_j$.

-The following well-known comparison theorem is due to Mitchell, Gershkovich, Nagel-Stein-Wainger and is called the \textit{Ball-Box Theorem} since compare the boxes $\Boxs(r)$ in $\bR^n$ with the balls $B(p,r)$ with repsect to the cc-distance.
+The following well-known comparison theorem is due to Mitchell, Gershkovich, Nagel-Stein-Wainger (see for instance \cite[Theorem 10.67]{cambridge}) and is called the \textit{Ball-Box Theorem} since compare the boxes $\Boxs(r)$ in $\bR^n$ with the balls $B(p,r)$ with respect to the subRiemannian distance.

-\begin{theorem}[Ball-Box Theorem] Let $M$ be an equiregular subRiemannian $n$-manifold of metric dimension $Q\geq 2$ and let $\Phi$ be some exponential coordinate map from a point $p\in M$ constructured with respect to some equiregular basis $X_1,\cdots, X_n$.
+\begin{theorem}[Ball-Box Theorem] Let $M$ be an equiregular subRiemannian $n$-manifold of homogeneous dimension $Q\geq 2$ and let $\Phi$ be some exponential coordinate map from a point $p\in M$ with respect to some equiregular basis $X_1,\cdots, X_n$.
 Then there exist a constant $C>0$ and a radius $r_p>0$ such that

 for all $r\in (0,r_p)$. \end{theorem}

 Recall that a metric space $X$ is said to be \textit{linearly locally connected} (LLC) if there exists $\theta\geq 1$ such that for each $x\in X$ and all $0<r\leq \diam X$,